slieberth/Bng-Blaster-Controller-WUI/README.md

 ## 2.2 Config Builder

-The Config Builder is derived from and constrained by the `RunningConfig` data model.
+The Config Builder is derived from and constrained by the Bng Blaster config data model.

-Its primary goal is to **simplify the creation of valid BNG Blaster configurations** by exposing BNG Blaster–specific options through structured UI elements rather than free-form input.
+Its primary goal is to **simplify the creation of valid BNG Blaster configurations** by exposing BNG Blaster–specific options through structured UI elements rather than free-form yaml input.

 ### Design Principles